heikoheiko/fuelbattles/README.md

 Is this somehow useful?
 -----------------------

-The current implementation was written as my first exercise in writing contracts for Ethereum and is still limited.
+The current implementation was written as a first exercise in writing contracts for Ethereum and is still limited.

 In the future it could be extended to serve as a trust free environment in which confident developers would enter a trial of strength and place bets on their AI implementations.